WHAT HAPPENS DURING AN EYE EXAM?

 A technician will test whether the fluid pressure inside your eyes is within normal range.
 Your technician will barely touch the front surface of each eye with an instrument called a Tonometer or Tonopen, which measures the pressure.
 This is a quick and painless part of the exam.

 Although not often part of a routine exam, pachymetry may be used on patients who have (or are suspected of having) glaucoma or corneal disorders.
 This test uses ultrasound to measure corneal thickness.

 A retinal examination is when the optometrist examines the back of your eyes: retina, retinal blood vessels, vitreous, and optic nerve head.

 To perform a retinal examination, your optometrist will dilate your eyes.
 Pupil dilation enlarges the pupil, allowing your optometrist to get a better view of your eye’s internal structures.
 Dilating drops are placed in the eye, after which it takes 20 to 30 minutes for the eyes to dilate fully—darker eyes often take longer than lighter ones.

-These drops will temporarily cause you to be more sensitive to light and will blur your vision.
+These drops will temporarily cause you to be more sensitive to light and will blur your near vision.
 These effects last for several hours, so it is important to bring a pair of sunglasses for the ride home.

 The Optomap retinal image is taken by a technician at the beginning of your visit to detect of diseases or disorders that manifest in the back of the eye.
-Your optometrist will evaluate the image, explain any findings and will keep all images on file to track the changes in your eyes over time.
+Your optometrist will evaluate the image, show or explain any findings and will keep all images on file to track the changes in your eyes over time.

 Your optometrist will check the visible portion of your eye, looking at things such as the condition of the white of the eyes and the position of your eyelids.